It absolutely reeks of Judy (Judgerson, that is).

-** Or even better ... in a Facebook thread.
+** Or even better ... inside of a Facebook thread.

 But if you press her on it, that mom (bless her heart), who REALLLLLY wants to give you her parenting opinion?
 Has no idea why she made that decision.
 Or what her next step is in helping her tween have a healthy relationship with technology.

 She’ll point to your Facebook question about a phone for your tween, frown, and say, “Well, THAT'S the problem.”

 She’ll say, “Let her stay little!
 Kids today (insert hand-on-heart here) are growing up much too fast.”

 (Whatever that means.)

 Or maybe she’ll just hold out her hand, tap her foot, and wait for you to sign her pledge.

 The one that says that if you just wait till your child is 13, she'll magically just know how to be safe and smart with her phone.